NIV-VENTURES/simply_suggest_ruby/README.md

 After installing the GEM you can use within your controllers or helpers the following methods

 	# this will return an array of object ids which are related to this object
 	recommendations_for object

 	# this will return an hash of data which are recommended for the user
 	user_recommendations user_id

+### JavaScript-Implementation

 	# to use the javascript tracking methods you need to add this line to your <head> or footer
-  simply_suggest_script
+	<%= simply_suggest_script %>

 	# then within the footer you can call this function to get the javascript calls
-  get_tracking_code user_id: unique_user_id, object_id: unique_object_id, object_type: object_type, event: ""
+	<%= get_tracking_code user_id: unique_user_id, object_id: unique_object_id, object_type: object_type, event: "" %>

 ## Contributing